amaggi/waveloc/_sources/intro.txt

   :align: center

-The method is explained in greater detail below.
+The method is explained in greater detail below, and in a manuscript currently being written.

 The kurtosis filter
 ===================